science & heritage workshop

 Parliamentary (Science) Links Day The 2007 Parliamentary (Science) Links Day was ably organised as ever by the Royal Society of Chemistry.
 This year's theme of Earth, wind, fire and water neatly leads into 2008 being the UN themed year of planet Earth.
 It was also the day before PM Tony Blair left office and so one of the last speeches David Milliband gave as Secretary of State for the Environment.

-Summer 2007 (June) In addition to drafting the next book (Hard Rain below), a series of climate change talks (loosely to promote the CUP book) begins with one with former employers at the Institute of Biology.
-Other venues in the series are mainly universities but also include the occasional public meeting (more for the public undertanding of science than book promotion as the book is written at university primer level). +++ A number of different articles have also been written for in-house magazines/journals of a number of professional science bodies.
-First up is one appearing in Geoscientist in the late summer.
-Stop Press: It concerns the IETM / PETM event 55 million years ago when volcanic action is thought to have ignited a similar amout of fossil fuel as we are likely to burn in the this century added to the last.
-Thank you Geological Society for letting me show it here.
+Summer 2007 (June) In addition to drafting the first half of the next book (Hard Rain below), a series of climate change talks (loosely to promote the CUP book) begins with one with former employers at the Institute of Biology.
+Other venues in the series are mainly universities but also include the occasional public meeting (more for the public understanding of science than book promotion as the book is written at university primer level). +++ A number of different articles have also been written for in-house magazines/journals of a number of professional science bodies.
+First up is one (on possible future super-warming analogous to an Eocene event) appearing in Geoscientist in the late summer (reproduced here with the kind permission of The Geological Society (UK)).

 Spring 2007 Attend a meeting of the London Assembly's Environment Committee (on behalf of an urban tree regeneration project).
 Normally this would be too much diary detail to cite, but surprisingly this is a first for Concatenation Science.
 I have not, for over a decade, been a stranger to the corridors of Westminster and Whitehall.
 However the London Assembly is completely new ground.